NCSIS/ncdpi-state-extracts/README.md

 This script assembles student Schoolnet roles based off their currently enrolled school.

 ## staff_email.sql

 This script pulls the UID and email address of all currently active employees.

+## staff_sn_roles.sql

+This script uses a series of nested queries to pull out assigned staff Schoolnet roles from the custom fields on the Infinite Campus District Assignments screen.

 ## staff_sn_roles_TEMP-JM.sql

-This script assembles teacher Schoolnet roles based off their District Assignments where the "Teacher" box is checked. __This is not workable long-term as it cannot support "Leadership" or "Staff" primary roles nor can it support any additional roles.__
+This script was a temporary solution to assemble teacher Schoolnet roles based off their District Assignments where the "Teacher" box is checked.

 ## parents.sql